NamanChhibbar/BM5020-Project/README.md

 Images must be stored in jpg format and the labels in a pickle file containing a python dictionary which maps the image file names to a `torch.tensor` of size `H x W`, where `H` and `W` the height and width of the image respectively.
 The `i, j`th value of the tensors should correspond to the label of `i, j`th pixel in the image.

-Both the images and pickle file should be stored in a directory whose location is stored in the variable `im_dir` in the [main file](main.ipynb).
+Both the images and pickle file should be stored in a directory whose location is stored in the variable `im_dir` in [main.ipynb](main.ipynb).
 Update these before training.

 ## Generating labels using Segment Anything Model (SAM)